 Even though most burglaries occur during the day, some occur during hours of darkness.
 Criminals are in search of houses with no one home.
-To reduce your home’s risk of burglary at night, install motion lights in the front and in the rear of your house wherever possible.
+To reduce your home’s risk of burglary at night, install a motion sensor light in the front and in the rear of your house wherever possible.
 To be extra cautious, try to position the lights at the corners of your residence so the motion detectors can catch someone approaching from the side.
 Make sure the lights are positioned at a height that someone cannot disable them by easily reaching up and unscrewing the bulb.

 Make sure all shrubs and trees are trimmed back so they do not allow a burglar to conceal himself while attempting to open a window or door.
 If possible, plant bushes with prickly thorns around these locations.
 They are a cheap deterrent.
-Also, gravel is a good ground cover under windows because it is noisy underfoot should some one walk on it.
+Also, gravel is a good ground cover under windows because it is noisy underfoot should someone walk on it.

 Don’t stop your security awareness at the outside walls of your house.
 Your yard areas also deserve attention.
 In general, don’t leave anything around the yard that might help a burglar get into your house.
 Ladders, stackable boxes or any garden tools should be put away, preferably in a locked cabinet.
 Many burglars have used the property owner’s own tools to break into a home.
 Don’t place outdoor furniture tables nearby the house.
 These could become an easy stepladder to the roof.
 To discourage potential climbers, spread grease on any metal drain pipes if they are close to windows.
 Use Vaseline or clear automotive grease, depending on the color of the pipe (or replace them with plastic pipe).
 Yes, criminals do climb up drainpipes.
 Think about it, most second story windows are left un-secured and make a house easy to gain entry to.